 What are employer payroll deductions?

-Employer payroll deductions refer to statutory contributions made by employers on behalf of employees, such as the Provident Fund (PF), Employee State Insurance (ESI), and gratuity.
-These deductions are part of the overall CTC breakup but do not affect the employee's in-hand salary.
+Statutory contribution on behalf of an employee by the employer for Provident Fund, ESI, and gratuity.
+These are part of the overall CTC breakup but do not affect the employee's in-hand salary.

-How can employees reduce their tax liability within their CTC?
+How can the employee reduce his tax liability within his CTC?

 What tools can companies use to manage CTC and deductions?